Paul Andreas Jetmundsen Aklestad

 Paul Andreas Jetmundsen Aklestad (18 December 1837 – 21 May 1924) was a Norwegian politician for the Liberal Party.

-Born in Hjørundfjord, he worked as a teacher from 1854 to 1861, and then as a farmer in Hjørundfjord.
-He was also director of the local savings bank, municipal treasurer and county auditor.
-He was a member of Hjørundfjord municipal council from 1866 to 1910.
-He served as mayor for thirty years, although the exact years are unknown.
+Born in Hjørundfjord Municipality, he worked as a teacher from 1854 to 1861, and then as a farmer in Hjørundfjord.
+He was also the director of the local savings bank, municipal treasurer and county auditor.
+He was a member of the municipal council of Hjørundfjord Municipality from 1866 to 1910.
+He served as mayor there for thirty years, although the exact years are unknown.
 For an unknown period he was a member of the county committee, a forerunner of the county council.
 He was elected to the Norwegian Parliament from the constituency Romsdals Amt in 1889, and was re-elected on six consecutive occasions.
 His last term ended in 1909.
 His foremost concern was that of public saving instead of expenditure, in the vein of Søren Jaabæk.

-In June 1861 he married Berte Johanne Olsdatter Skylstad (1840–1922), who hailed from a nearby farm in Hjørundfjord.
-They got several children.
+In June 1861, he married Berte Johanne Olsdatter Skylstad (1840–1922), who hailed from a nearby farm in Hjørundfjord.
+They had several children.